UK set for tougher virus rules as cases surge

 "We've really fought very hard throughout this pandemic across the country to keep schools open," he added.

-"We agree with everybody that school is the best place for children, we just want to do that well, we want to make it a sustainable return," he told BBC Breakfast television.
+But Jerry Glazier, national executive member of the National Education Union, told AFP on Sunday that "schools are now playing a significant part in the spreading of the infection" and called for them all to be closed for at least two weeks.

+"Schools are unsafe for the kids and unsafe for the education workers," he added.
+"Many teachers are very anxious about going back into the workplace."

-Johnson said that public health experts had highlighted the long term damage of children being kept out of school.
+Johnson said that public health experts had highlighted the long term health and social costs of children being kept out of school.

 "There are many factors you have to take into account, particularly deprivation in left-behind communities," he told Marr.